walmartlabs/linearroad/GENERATEDATA.md

 ```
 DBI->connect("DBI:PgPP:dbname=test", "root", "")
 ```
-and insert a `print $dbh;` statement to test for connectivity.
+and insert a `print $dbh;` statement after the connection statement to test for connectivity.
 If something prints the connection should be good.

 ### Creating a single combined data file
 As stated in the README, datasets of arbitrary sizes can be generated on a single machine or by parallelizing the expressway generation on multiple machines.
 But, after generation, these must be cleaned (if desired) and combined.